ValuJet Airlines

-The crash of Flight 592 in 1996, which was caused by an on-board fire resulting from improperly stored hazardous materials on board, spelled doom for the airline.
+The crash of Flight 592 in 1996, which was caused by illegally and improperly stored hazardous materials on board, spelled doom for the airline.
 ValuJet was grounded the next month and not allowed to fly again until September of that same year, with a greatly reduced fleet.
 The airline's major customers never returned, and the company suffered major losses.

 In 1997, ValuJet purchased the much smaller AirTran Airways.
-Although ValuJet was the nominal survivor, executives believed that a new name was important to regain passenger traffic, so the merged company adopted the AirTran name.
-After the merger, AirTran made little mention of its past as ValuJet.
-AirTran was purchased by Southwest Airlines in 2011 and ended flights in 2014.
+Although ValuJet was the nominal survivor, executives believed that a new name was important to regain passenger traffic, so the new company adopted the AirTran name in a reverse takeover.
+After the sale, AirTran made little mention of its past as ValuJet.
+AirTran was bought by Southwest Airlines in 2011 and ended flights in 2014.

+Mascot

+ValuJet's smiling airplane logo, named Critter, was a prominent feature of the airline's branding.
+It appeared on various aspects of ValuJet's operations, including aircraft, ticket counters, crew uniforms, advertisements, and merchandise sold by the airline.

+Critter was also ValuJet's call sign, used by air traffic controllers to identify and address the airline.